Explain why rubbing your fingers together warms them up?

 In detail, for those interested!

-First reason: Conversion of kinetic energy into heat.
+Conversion of mechanical energy into heat

 Did you know?